Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 ![partial assembled view 3](:ESP32-CricketBatteryBoard-Body1.jpg){:data-align="center"}

-THe 3.3V connection attaches to the main board via its J4 connector, 0V = Pin 1, 3.3V = Pin 4.
+The 3.3V connection attaches to the main board via its J4 connector, 0V = Pin 1, 3.3V = Pin 4.

 The mounting screws are M3 45mm long, and the stacking pillars are 25mm long.

 ![full assembled view 4](:ESP32-CricketBatteryBoard-Body2.jpg){:data-align="center"}

 More Information on the Cricket2 project can be found in the "2023-03-28-Cricket 2 - IOT Device" blog entry.